General Graduate Student Researchers (GSRs) Information

 Campus policy regarding GSR fee and tuition remission applies to all students employed in the GSR series with an appointment of at least 25% time for the entire quarter.
 Each eligible student’s total assessed fees/tuition (and nonresident supplemental tuition, if applicable), must be paid as a condition of their GSR appointment.
 Charges are to be debited directly to applicable extramural awards or other funding source(s) paying the student’s salary when the student registers each quarter.

-Payment of 100% of the Graduate Student Health Insurance Program (GSHIP) premium and 100% of the Student Services Fee/Tuition, Non-Resident Supplemental Tuition (if applicable), and campus-based fees, components of a student’s assessment per quarter.
+Payment of 100% of the Graduate Student Health Insurance Program (GSHIP) premium, Student Services Fee, Campus-based Fees, Tuition, and Non-Resident Supplemental Tuition (NRST) if applicable, components of a student’s assessment per quarter.
+Remissions may also include 100% payment of the One-Time Document Fee and the UC Graduate and Professional Council Fee (UCGPC), if applicable.

 - Please refer to Registrar’s site for the Schedule of Fees/Tuition.